“Piccata” is a term that refers to a method of cooking — coating a meat in flour and cooking in a lemon and butter sauce.

 For even cooking times, try to buy chicken breasts that are very similar in size.
 You’ll also want to ensure your pan is big enough to fit the chicken and all the extra add-ins for the sauce (such as artichokes and mushrooms).
-A frying pan with high sides will help to keep all your ingredients inside.

 This healthier chicken piccata recipe is prepared in the classic style and topped with flavorful mushrooms, artichokes, and capers.